ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

 The DM listens on a TCP/IP port (specified later in this document).
 Applications and the VDMs must connect to this port once, and communicate over this open connection.

+### Application

+   When the application needs to work with the device, it opens the socket to the location pointed by the deviceURI in the Arrival event from the Device Manager.
+Only one application can open the device.
+The device should reject the connections on the deviceURI, until the socket is closed.

 ### Device Management

-    1. When the VDM senses that a device under itâ€™s control is connected to the system, it creates a Device Arrival event and sends it to the DM
+    1. When the VDM senses that a device under it's control is connected to the system, it creates a Device Arrival event and sends it to the DM
     2. The DM must acknowledge the receipt of this event, forward it to all applications, and maintain a copy of this event (for all applications that may connect in the future).